 - Personal Level: The personal level training needs refer to skills and competencies that are required by an individual to perform well in their job roles.
 In many cases you may need to train or re-certify employees periodically based on compliance requirements (most often seen in healthcare and financial domains).
 Further, employee or their managers indicate the training requirements and their career growth plans during the appraisal process.
 The skill gaps identified during the annual appraisal helps identify specific weaknesses.
 Each of these can constitute the relevant training programs for the employees.

 Once the training needs are identified, how the trainings can be imparted needs to be considered next.
 Since external trainers are expensive, you may like to accommodate as many employees in one training session as possible, and this will require significant planning and scheduling.
 On the other hand OJTs (on-the-job-training) or CBTs (Computer based trainings) can be imparted on an as-required basis with more flexible timelines.

 While the training is being imparted, it is important to gain the feedback of Trainers, Trainees and managers on a periodic basis.
 This helps in checking the effectiveness of training program.

-The best HR softwares combines all these requirements together so that trainings can be provided efficiently and training resources can be utilized in an optimum manner.
-Try EmpXtrack Training Management module that allow you to associate skills and competencies with Job Roles, identify appropriate training needs at the time of appraisals, manage internal and external trainings efficiently, use trained employees for internal training and get a continuous real-time feedback on the effectiveness of the imparted trainings.
-EmpXtrack Self Services in conjunction helps you schedule these activities such that they do not conflict with employee paid-time-off and also helps manage the travel and expenses associated with the training processes.
+The HR Software combines all these requirements together so that trainings can be provided efficiently and training resources can be utilized in an optimum manner.
+Try Empxtrack Training Management module that allow you to associate skills and competencies with Job Roles, identify appropriate training needs at the time of appraisals, manage internal and external trainings efficiently, use trained employees for internal training and get a continuous real-time feedback on the effectiveness of the imparted trainings.
+Empxtrack Self Services in conjunction helps you schedule these activities such that they do not conflict with employee paid-time-off and also helps manage the travel and expenses associated with the training processes.